 Special Ops and Recovery Specializations

-These roles require:
+These roles necessitate:

 - Advanced tactical skills